-After teaching in public schools for 20+ years, I’m delighted to have joined the ESSDACK team, partnering with Kevin Honeycutt to bring you LifePracticePBL, a flavor of Project Based Learning that engages all learners, Kindergarten through High School.
+After teaching in public schools for 20+ years, I’m delighted to have joined the ESSDACK team, partnering with Kevin Honeycutt to bring you LifePracticePBL, a flavor of Project Based Learning that engages all learners, Kindergarten through high school.
 I have also developed STEAMmaker Camps (grades 5-12) and STEAMmaker Jr Camps (PreK-5) to help teachers and schools learn how to fully utilize the maker movement in everyday classrooms.
 And of course, technology, social media, and high-ability learners round out my primary list of passions.

 Who am I?

-I’m an education consultant and keynote speaker with a non-profit education service center.
-I specialize in Project/Problem Based Learning, technology integration, and gifted & high ability learners.
+I’m an education consultant and keynote speaker with ESSDACK, a non-profit education service center based in Hutchinson Kansas.
+I specialize in Project/Problem Based Learning, makerspaces, emerging technologies, technology integration, and gifted & high ability learners.

 What am I passionate about?